The Benefits of Adopting Senior Animals

 - What You See is What You Get: Their physical size is established and their temperaments and personalities are also fully developed.
 They have already grown into who and what they are going to be.

-- Most Older Pets Have Already Been Trained: Typically, an older pet has been exposed to some basic obedience training, is familiar with living in a house, and are often house or litter-box trained.
+- Most Older Pets Have Already Been Trained: Typically, an older pet has been exposed to some basic obedience training, is familiar with living in a house, and is often house or litter-box trained.
 In most cases, the transition into your home will be easier than with a younger dog or puppy.

 - The Older Pet is Past the Destructive Phase: Puppies and kittens have to be taught not to chew, scratch, or play bite.
 Older pets have often moved beyond this behavior.